-Scalp redness is where the skin on the scalp is flushed and can also be flaky and itchy – not to mention sore.
-So what causes it and how can you treat it?
+Are you wondering 'why is my scalp red?'
+A red scalp or red spots on the scalp is where the skin on the scalp is flushed and can also be flaky and itchy – not to mention sore.
+So what causes a red scalp and how can you treat it?
 Our resident dermatologist Dr Sue Ann Chan sheds some light on this very common condition.

 “Scalp redness can be attributed to a number of things, from irritation, to overheating, sunburn and physiological changes with exercise for example.
 It can also be a symptom of scalp conditions such as psoriasis or dandruff, as well as from taking certain medication or using harsh hair products.
 Some forms of scalp redness can be fairly easy to treat, via a cold shower or an anti-redness serum.
 While in more serious, persistent cases, specialist treatment may be required.

 Read James' before and after psoriasis journey with Monpure here.